 Contours are composed of straight lines and curves.
 Curves are defined by a series of points that describe second order Bezier-splines.
 The TrueType Bezierspline format uses two types of points to define curves, those that are on the curve and those that are off the curve.
 Any combination of off and on curve points is acceptable when defining a curve.
 Straight lines are defined by two consecutive on curve points.

 The points that make up a curve must be numbered in consecutive order.
 It makes a difference whether the order is increasing or decreasing in determining the fill pattern of the shapes that make up the glyph.
 The direction of the curves has to be such that, if the curve is followed in the direction of increasing point numbers, the black space (the filled area) will always be to the right.

 In a TrueType font file point locations are described in font units, or FUnits.
 An FUnit is the smallest measurable unit in the em square, an imaginary square that is used to size and align glyphs.
 The dimensions of the em square typically are those of the full body height of a font plus some extra spacing to prevent lines of text from colliding when typeset without extra leading.

 While in the days of metal type, glyphs could not extend beyond the em square, digital typefaces are not so constrained.
 The em square may be made large enough to completely contain all glyphs, including accented glyphs.
 Or, if it proves convenient, portions of glyphs may extend outside the em square.
 TrueType fonts can handle either approach so the choice is that of the font manufacturer.
-Figure 1-3 A character that extends outside of the em square

 The em square defines a two-dimensional coordinate grid whose x-axis describes movement in a horizontal direction and whose y-axis describes movement in a vertical direction.
 This is discussed in more detail in the following section.